-The nucleon electromagnetic form factors are fundamental quantities that related to the charge and magnetization distribution in the nucleon.
-Conventionally, the nucleon form factors are measured using Rosenbluth Technique (RT) [3].
+The nucleon electromagnetic form factors are fundamental quantities that are related to the charge and magnetization distribution in the nucleon.
+Conventionally, the nucleon form factors are measured using the Rosenbluth Technique (RT) [3].
 The form factor scaling ratio, $R = \mu_p G{Ep}/G{Mp}$, measured using this technique is around unity as shown in the figure below [4].
-Since nighties, a technique using elastic electron-proton polarization transfer to measurement this ratio have been developed [4-6].
+Since the 1990's, a technique using elastic electron-proton polarization transfer to measurement this ratio have been developed [4-6].
 In this technique, form factor scaling ratio linearly decreases as the Q^2 increases, as shown in the Fig. 1.1.